 - Assessments will provide recommended corrective measures including a comprehensive evaluation of existing security measures, priority solutions, and concurrent evaluation of Federal and State grants available today to fund assessments and implementation of recommended improvements.

-- State Education Code for how to respond to active shooters has not kept up with the change to this threat and we can’t wait for something to happen before we act, it’s time to assess and correct now.
+- State Education Code for how to respond to active shooters has not kept up with the change to this threat and we can’t wait for something to happen before we act, it’s time to assess and correct NOW.

 Facility improvements before sports complexes

-- Lead in the water.
-Remove all lead from water.
+- Lead in the water: Remove all lead from water.
 Now.
 Using existing bond money.
 We should engage with nonprofits that work to deliver clean water to 3rd world countries and partner where possible.
 This provides win-win opportunities for solving a real problem while providing students with the opportunity to engage in innovative solutions our local partners provide to others.
 If we can deliver clean water to the nation of Fiji for pennies on the dollar, we should be able to improve water in our local schools.
 And where needed, prioritize the removal of lead plumbing.
 We’ve talked about it for $4.9B in bond funding, it’s time to get on with it and stop making it about politics and votes.